hoglet67/SampleRateConverter/README.txt

 Shared filter implementation
 ============================

-In this section we consider the feasibilit of a sharing a single filter between all three sources.
+In this section we consider the feasibility of a sharing a single filter between all three sources.

-Summarising the filter requirements we arrived on above:
+Summarising the minimum filter requirements we arrived on above:

                 L     M      Multiplies             NTaps
                           12KHz 15KHz 20KHz   12KHz 15KHz 20KHz